nh-group/DEXTORM/README.md

 ### Configuration File

+#### Automatic configuration
+You can use the copanion repo [dextorm-onboarding](https://github.com/nh-group/dextorm-onboarding) to automatically configure and run dextorm on your project (subject to conditions)

+#### Manual configuration
 To configure dextorm, you need to provide some configuration parameters and the folder where it will fetch the coverage data.
 Please take a look at the `src/main/resources/benchmark` folder for several examples.